Johnny Depp: 2010s: Career fluctuations

 In 2015, Depp appeared in two films produced by Infinitum Nihil.
 The first was comedy-thriller Mortdecai, in which he acted opposite Gwyneth Paltrow.
-The film was a critical and commercial failure and brought both stars Golden Raspberry nominations.
+The film was a critical and commercial failure.
 The second film, Black Mass (2015), in which he played Boston crime boss Whitey Bulger, was better received.
 Critics from The Hollywood Reporter and Variety called it one of Depp's best performances to date, and the role earned Depp his third nomination for the Best Actor SAG award.
 However, the film failed to bring back its production costs.
 Depp also made a cameo appearance in the critically panned London Fields, starring his then-wife Amber Heard, which was to be released in 2015, but its general release was delayed by litigation until 2018.
 In addition to his work in films in 2015, French luxury fashion house Dior signed Depp as the face of their men's fragrance, Sauvage, and he was inducted as a Disney Legend.

 Depp's first film release in 2016 was Yoga Hosers, a sequel to Tusk (2014), in which Depp appeared with his daughter, Lily-Rose Depp.
 Next, he played businessman and presidential candidate Donald Trump in a Funny or Die satire entitled Donald Trump's The Art of the Deal: The Movie, released during the run-up to the US presidential election.
 He earned praise for the role, with a headline from The A.V.
-Club declaring, "Who knew Donald Trump was the comeback role Johnny Depp needed?"
+Club declaring, "Who knew Donald Trump was the comeback role Johnny Depp needed?".
 It was also announced that Depp had been cast in a new franchise role as Dr. Jack Griffin/The Invisible Man in Universal Studios's planned shared film universe entitled the Dark Universe, a rebooted version of their classic Universal Monsters franchise.
+One of the severed zombie heads featured in The Walking Dead season 6 episode "Not Tomorrow Yet" was based on Depp.
+Episode director Greg Nicotero said, "I think we had sculpted an emaciated version of a dummy head for something and we used Johnny Depp's head as a basis just for a clay sculpt."
 Depp reprised the role of the Mad Hatter in Tim Burton's Alice Through the Looking Glass (2016), the sequel to Alice in Wonderland.
 In contrast to the first film's success, the sequel lost Disney approximately US$70 million.
-It also gained Depp two Golden Raspberry nominations.
 Depp had also been secretly cast to play dark wizard Gellert Grindelwald in a cameo appearance in Fantastic Beasts and Where to Find Them (2016), the first installment of the Fantastic Beasts franchise.
 His name was not mentioned in the promotional materials and his cameo was only revealed at the end of the film.